What is Clear Language?

 Why use Clear Language?

-Clear language means no one is excluded.
-It is fair, open and inclusive and can reach people who don’t read well.
+- It is fair, inclusive, and reaches people who don’t read well.

 How does clear language help?